dreckguy/devicetone-prometheus/README.md

-# monitoring nginx with Prometheus
+# Monitoring nginx with Prometheus
 This Project shows how to monitor nginx on kubernetes cluster.
 It was made as an exercise for Devicetone devops position.